Axolord/coin-description-embeddings/README.md

 # coin description embeddings

-A Jupyter notebook for calculating embeddings with different APIs, searching for terms and comparing APIs visually and data-driven.
+A Jupyter notebook for calculating embeddings with different APIs, searching for terms and comparing models visually and data-driven.

 ## Calculating Embeddings
 The inputs are simple coin descriptions.
 We pre-processed the data to get less noisy results.
 So we mapped verbs according to ###add_link### and replaced synonyms like Caesar -> Gaius Julius Caesar IV, Divus Julius.
 The embeddings are saved in dataframe / in a .feather file for further usage.